Background of Safety Standards

 Safety Standard Structure

-The ISO/IEC standards do not set individual safety standards for each machine, but they divide the standards into layers and utilize them in combination in order to comprehensively cover all machinery.
-This framework can flexibly respond to progress in new safety and mechanical technologies.
+ISO/IEC standards do not set individual safety standards for each machine, but in order to comprehensively cover all machinery, the standards are divided into layers and these standards are combined and used.
+It is a system that can flexibly respond to new safety technology and advances in mechanical technology without contradiction.